kubernetes-sigs/apisnoop/org/roadmap.md

 ### ****Increase in coverage for 1.19 over 1.18 Stable****

--   Total of 33 Endpoints promoted from beta
+-   Total of 41 Endpoints promoted from Beta
--   32 Endpoints promoted with test
+-   39 Endpoints promoted with test
+-   2 Endpoints that came in without conformance test picked up by ii
--   12 Endpoints hit by ii e2e tests
+-   14 Endpoints hit by ii Confromance tests

-### ****7.98% increase in coverage since 1.18****
+### ****9.61% increase in coverage since 1.18****

 -   1.18 coverage 38.86% = 150/386
--   Current 1.19 coverage: 46.84% = 200/427
+-   Current 1.19 coverage: 48.47% = 207/427

 ### ****Watch Tooling Refactoring****